Probate Q&A Series

 • Required Forms and Fees: Obtain estate forms from the clerk’s office and pay filing fees.

-• Notice Requirements: You serve heirs by certified mail and publish notice to creditors to protect the estate.
+• Notice Requirements: You publish notice to creditors to protect the estate.

 • Bond Requirement: The court may require a bond to secure faithful administration.